Indoor and Outdoor Sports Court Usage Survey

 Is there a reason why the cost of indoor sports like pickleball costs more than all the other municipalities and why even with increased service taxes and fees, that the City of New Westminster, unlike Vancouver, Burnaby and Surrey or Coquitlam, does not offer lower indoor sports drop-in fees nor does it offer dedicated pickleball courts and free net use (e.g. in lockboxes like other cities)?
 Pickleball is the number one fastest growing sport in N. America and other cities have picked up on finding ways to provide their residents with the ability to affordably access this recreational sport/exercise, but New Westminster is lagging behind.

-cspud asked about 2 years ago
+cspud asked almost 3 years ago

 Thank you for your question and comments.
 The City of New Westminster’s recreation fees are approved by Council every year, are generally based on market value, and are comparable to other municipalities in the region.
 Based on our review of current one-visit adult drop-in fees (including drop-in court sports such as pickleball), New West is not the most or least expensive of surrounding cities.
 Drop-in costs can be reduced by purchasing a New West Active Pass – click here for more info: https://www.newwestcity.ca/activepass